AMReX-Astro/MAESTROeX/sphinx_docs/source/mg.rst

 -  mg_bottom_solver / hg_bottom_solver = 4: a special
-   bottom solver that extends the range of the multigrid coarsening by aggregrating coarse grids on the original mesh together and further coarsening.
+   bottom solver that extends the range of the multigrid coarsening by aggregating coarse grids on the original mesh together and further coarsening.

 You should use the special bottom solver (4) whenever possible, even